anothercookiecrumbles/RealtimeStoryTelling/TwitterStreamer/README.md

 ##Starting everything up (the instructions below are for python3):

+As a first step, ensure you have the tweepy and websocket_server libraries installed.

+Before the server can be started, the correct config file should be copied over to
+`/path/to/server/config/config.cfg`
+At the moment, the file there is a placeholder, which can either be editted with one's own keys.
+For the assignment, the config.cfg file has been submitted on Courseworks.

 To start up the server, in a terminal emulator (e.g. Terminal on OS X), run:

   `python3 /path/to/Bootstrap.py`